 Our YPAGs are always held on Saturday afternoons, unless they are outside of term time.
-As Niamh says, all of the young people in our group have different commitments - some are in school, some in university, some have full time jobs or work multiple jobs.
+As Niamh says, all of the young people in our group have different commitments - some are in school, some in university, some have full-time, or multiple, jobs.
 It's vital to be flexible around people's timetables.
 If not, we risk excluding voices from the conversation.